 - Educational Credential Evaluators (ECE)

-All students who are non-native English speakers or come from a country where English is not the official language will be required to provide proof of English proficiency.
+All students who are non-native English speakers or come from a country where English is not the official language are required to provide proof of English proficiency.
 Please use the CIA world fact book website for verification if your country is considered English speaking.
 Students may take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) to show proof of English Proficiency.

 -TOEFL: a minimum score of 550 for the paper based test, 190-213 for the computer based test, or 75-80 for the internet based test is required for admission to Alvernia University.

 IELTS: a minimum score of a 5.5 is required for admission to Alvernia University.